randy3k/radian/README.md

 ### Does it slow down my R program?

-_rice_ only provides a frontend to the R program, the actual running engine is identical to the traditional R console.
-There is no performance sacrifice while enjoying the benefits of this modern command line interface.
+_rice_ only provides a frontend to the R program, the actual running eventloop is the same as that of the traditional R console.
+There is no performance sacrifice (or gain) while using this modern command line interface.

 ### Nvim-R support